hashgraph-online/hcs-improvement-proposals/hcs-5.md

 ## Abstract

-This specification provides a standard way to "inscribe" **Hashinals** utilizing the Hedera Consensus Service, Hedera Token Service, and HCS-1.
+This specification provides a standard way to "inscribe" **Hashinals** utilizing the Hedera Consensus and Hedera Token Services. **Hashinals** borrow many ideas from Ordinal theory on Bitcoin, and apply them in a more efficient, and scalable way for the [Hedera Hashgraph](https://hedera.com).

 ## Motivation

 Token creators and downstream consumers would like for the whole of NFT metadata to be written directly to the HashGraph, as opposed to off-chain mediums like IPFS, Arweave, etc. Metadata stored in this manner would reduce coupling to those off-chain stores, and should improve future compatibility with services like the Smart Contract Service, and Hedera Consensus Service.
-In this manner, the entirety of the NFT is truly "on-chain"
+In this manner, the entirety of the NFT is truly "on-chain".

 ## Specification

-**Hashinals** are created on the Hedera Token Service, but inscribed on the Hedera Consensus Service through the means of a guarded registry [HCS-2].
+**Hashinals** are minted with the [Hedera Token Service (HTS)](https://hedera.com/token-service) and securelsecorded on the Hedera Consensus Service using a [HCS-2 guarded registry](hcs-2.md).
+Unlike typical NFTs on Hedera, metadata is stored as valid [HCS-1](hcs-1.md) files.

 ### Metadata